 Begin your explorations today on the Brazilian side of the falls, taking in spectacular panoramic views.
 Start with a walking tour with magnificent views of Devil's Throat, where torrents crash into a narrow canyon from three sides.
 You'll have free time to enjoy lunch on your own before your next wet and wild adventure: a Macuco Safari Boat Ride.

-First, a 4x4 vehicle will bring you through the dense rain forest where you’ll view flowers, birds, and butterflies.
+First, a 4x4 vehicle will bring you through the dense rainforest where you’ll view flowers, birds, and butterflies.
 As you pass through the undergrowth, your jungle guides will point out orchids, palm trees, bromeliads, and centenarian trees.
 Then, board special speedboats bound for Iguassu’s gorge, where falls thunder in from three sides and where you can snap some amazing photos.
 Then, get ready to get wet!
 Your experienced river pilots, who know these waters extensively, will give you a thrilling ride through some of the rapids, guiding you right up next to the splashing cascades.
 (Be sure to wear comfortable shoes, casual clothes, and prepare to get soaked!
 If you prefer not to get wet, a dry option is also available.)
 Dinner is on your own tonight.

 Treat yourself to a Polynesian island experience in the “navel of the world” on a pre-trip extension to Easter Island.
 This Chilean territory, locally known as Rapa Nui, is a UNESCO World Heritage Site.
 Easter Island is world-renowned as the one and only home of the mystifying moai statues.
 This extension is your opportunity to enhance your understanding of Polynesian culture.
 Encounter these mystical talismans up close and disentangle history from legend.
 Who created these statues and how?
 Whatever happened to Rapa Nui’s ancestors?